Elisabeth Remy Johnson

 Biography

 Principal harpist of the Atlanta Symphony Orchestra since 1995, Elisabeth Remy Johnson performs nationally and internationally in solo and chamber music recitals.
 An avid recording artist, her recent solo album, “Quest,” spotlights works by women past and present, and has been acclaimed internationally, Gramophone calling it “an exquisite demonstration of the harpist’s art laid out in virtuoso swirls of colour, pearls of elegant nuance and audiophile sound.”
-She performs as principal harpist with the Grand Teton Music Festival, and teaches at Emory University, Georgia State University, and Kennesaw State University.
+She performs as principal harpist with the Grand Teton Music Festival, and teaches at Emory University and Georgia State University.
+She has performed as guest principal harpist with the orchestras of Baltimore, Boston, Houston, and Milwaukee.

 Ms. Remy Johnson is a graduate of Harvard University, Phi Beta Kappa, where she majored in Music and French.
 Winner of first-place awards in competitions of the American Harp Society and the American String Teachers Association, she was an NFAA/ARTS awardee.